VolantisDev/Launchpad/README.md

 Manage your game platforms and create beautifully-simple .exe files to launch games from any platform within Steam or other applications.

+Using a simple GUI and without writing any code, you can generate an .exe file to launch anything!

 ![main_window](https://user-images.githubusercontent.com/277977/104806114-147db300-57a3-11eb-90cd-d69bf8ffe39b.png)

 (See below for more screenshots)